liuzixiaosz/LanguageTests/Toefl/Words/Words.md

 You are learning true **obedience** and deference.

-In fact, her **constricted** view of the world was integral to her artistic vision.

 He was assembling a complication that sent a little gilded boy with a trumpet through a door in the clock face to **herald** the birthdays of its owner's family.

 We'll see,' was her reply, and she set off at a **gallop**, leaving me to toil in the rear.

-The **thorn** of bone may dislodge from his throat without surgery.

 He has not a single **provocative** habit, and enjoys **copious** respects from his colleagues.